 What to pack

-The packing list for Spain and France trip will vary depending on the season you plan to go.
+The packing list for the Spain and France trip will vary depending on the season you plan to go.
 The general idea is if you want to do lots of hiking, it’s best to pack good walking or hiking shoes.
 Bring a few swimming clothes, goggles, and sunnies if you want to spend most of your time on the beach doing water activities.

 For those visiting religious sites such as cathedrals, bring modest clothing.
 We have a packing list for a 3-week trip, a separate packing list for summer, what to pack for winter and a packing guide for spring.